Skip to main content

 Location: Sheldon High School

-Description: This forestry summer program for 10th to 12th grade students will immerse participants in forestry and natural resource management concepts through field trips, hands-on activities, and inquiry-based learning methods.
-Students will learn about forestry and related careers from professionals in various fields while experiencing a fun, summer camp-like atmosphere in the outdoors.
+This summer program, for rising 10th, 11th, and 12th graders from Eugene SD 4J, immerses students in the world of forestry through field trips, hands-on activities, and inquiry-based learning methods.
+Students learn about forestry and forest careers from professionals in various fields while having a fun, summer camp-like experience in the outdoors.
+Students also earn 0.5 science credits from their school districts with consistent attendance and participation.

 Instructor(s): Julian Jones